FalseG0d/DjangoProjects/README.md

-# Unity2D
+# Machine Learning

-A collection of useful codes for Unity2D
+A collection of useful codes and information for Machine Learning
-(Check the Branches)